MN 43** The Great Classification – Mahāvedallasutta

 9.5

-these things are mixed, not separate.
+these states are conjoined, not disjoined.

 ime dhammā saṁsaṭṭhā, no visaṁsaṭṭhā.